JennDeleon404/About-Me/README.md

 ---

 🦷 I worked in the dental field, Orthodontics to be specific, for 11 years, until COVID hit.
-I used my time to look into other career paths that peaked my interests and landed on software developement!
+I used my time off to look into other career paths that peaked my interests and landed on software developement!

-  **I then found Code up, which is the very first and only accredited coding bootcamp in Texas.**
+  **I then found Code up, which is the very first and ONLY accredited coding bootcamp in Texas.**

   - There, I studied Full-Stack Development with 670 hours of expert instruction and hands on development.